Jorin Johnson

 Jorin Johnson is an American politician.
 He is serving as a member of the North Dakota House of Representatives from the 41st district, alongside Michelle Strinden.
 He is a member of the Republican Party.
+In 2025, Johnson sponsored a bill which would defund Prairie Public Broadcasting with Johnson stating that "public money could be better spent on education, health care or infrastructure."

+In 2026, Johnson did not seek reelection.